 The KX2's bottom cover has two threaded fasteners (4-40 PEM nuts) for light-duty applications.
-For example, they could be used to attach the transceiver to a clipboard for field logging, or for storage of a counterpoise wire (see pg.
-10, right column).
+For example, they could be used to attach the transceiver to a clipboard for field logging, or for storage of a counterpoise wire.